 What is Soft Tissue-Based Planning?

-I have been amazed that since June 2004, when I began using this technique in 2004, I have on only a few occasions at surgery deviated from my preoperative plan for implant size.
+I have been amazed that since first adopting soft tissue based planning in June 2004, I have on only a few occasions at surgery deviated from my preoperative plan for implant size.
 The exception is asymmetry cases where two different implants are required.
 That is an entirely different discussion.

 What about placing a bag of rice in my bra?

 This is one of the most common ways to select a breast implant.
 It is also one of the most dangerous.
 Suppose you had two women with the same size breasts, base width and all, but woman #1 had never had children and had small, tight, perky breasts and woman #2 had lax breasts, having had three children and breastfed each one.
 Now let’s say each one wears a 34B bra size.
 You can bet that woman #2 will require a larger implant to properly fill out her breast tissue than woman #1.
 However, if their breasts are about the same size and they wear the same size bra, then using the bag of rice technique will obtain the same result for each.

 This technique is also very imprecise because there is no measuring of tissues involved.
 I can state from my extensive experience in breast augmentation that using measurements produces much greater precision and more reproducible results than any other technique.
 The reason the rice technique is dangerous is because it can produce misinformation, which is worse than no information at all, possibly leading to over-augmentation.
 I believe that I have made a strong case for why measurements are important.
 The rice method completely ignores your existing breasts, both in size and tissue characteristics.
 It is complete luck as to whether the rice in the bag method will give you the correct size.

 Where does 3-D Imaging fit into the mix?